Trino ADB connector configuration

 1 Specifies the hash distribution by several columns.

-2 Sets the append-optimized table type.
+2 Sets the append-only table type.

 3 Sets the orientation to be columnar.